funkygao/dbus/README.md

     - [X] zk dies or kill -9, use cache to continue work
     - [X] kill -9 participant/leader, and reschedule
     - [X] cluster chaos monkey
+- [ ] kafka producer qos
 - [ ] batcher only retries after full batch ack'ed, add timer?
+- [ ] KafkaConsumer might not be able to Stop
 - [ ] pack.Payload reuse memory, json.NewEncoder(os.Stdout)
 - [X] kguard integration
 - [X] router finding matcher is slow
 - [X] hot reload on config file changed
 - [X] each Input have its own recycle chan, one block will not block others
+- [X] when Input stops, Output might still need its OnAck
 - [X] KafkaInput plugin
+- [X] use scheme to distinguish type of DSN
 - [X] plugins Run has no way of panic
 - [X] (replication.go:117) [zabbix] invalid table id 2968, no correspond table map event
 - [X] make canal, high cpu usage